 A loud concert or other noisy event can do the trick.

-The Centers for Disease Control and Prevention (CDC) points out that if you are exposed to a loud noise or go to a noisy event, your hearing can be impacted because the cilia can be modified by sound.
+The Centers for Disease Control and Prevention (CDC) points out that if you are exposed to a

 “The hair cells, similar to blades of grass, will bend more if the sound is louder.
 But they will become straight again after a recovery period.
 However, if loud noise damaged too many of the hair cells, some of them will die,” the CDC explained.

 Once you start to lose cells they generally don’t come back, but you’re born with a surplus.
 The average person is born with 16,000 hair cells within their cochlea in their inner ear.

 You can lose between 30 to 50 percent of your hair cells in the cochlea before you start to exhibit signs of hearing loss.